OAGi/Score/docs/user_guide/index.rst

 -------------------------------

-Agency ID List management has its own page which can be accessed under the “Core Component” menu. **End-user Agency ID Lists can be managed when a published release branch is selected in the Branch filter.**
+Agency ID List management has its own page which can be accessed under the "Core Component" menu. **End-user Agency ID Lists can be managed when a published release branch is selected in the Branch filter.**

 There are two ways to create an Agency ID List.
 The first way is to base